kubernetes/enhancements/keps/sig-api-machinery/5975-declarative-api-definitions/README.md

 - Generation management (set to 1 on create and monotomically increased when spec is changed by an update)
 - Field dropping of feature gated fields
   - It should be impossible to add a new field to an existing API without a feature gate
-  - Iff a field is feature gated, field dropping must be implemented
+  - If a field is feature gated, field dropping must be implemented.
+If it is not feature gated, the field must not be dropped.
   - Field dropping must be tested (can we offer any test conveniences/automation?)
 - Default behaviors:
   - `AllowCreateOnUpdate` is `false`